-California tops the charts for total student loan debt held by residents at $129.6 billion dollars.
-The state is also known for its high cost of living.
-This can be a problem when you’re strapped with student loan debt.
-The good news is, there are several student loan forgiveness in California.
+California is also known for its high cost of living.
+And this can be an even bigger problem when you’re strapped with educational debt.
+The good news is, however, is that there are several programs that offer student loan forgiveness in California.
 We break down several of your best options below.

-You can find out more and complete an application on the CDA website.
+You can find out more and complete an application at the CalHealthCares Loan Repayment Program resource page.

 2. California Bachelor of Science Nursing Loan Repayment Program (BSNLRP)